ctangell/RoboND-DeepRL-Project/README.md

+# Deep RL Arm Manipulation

 Write up for the project is in the DeepRL.pdf file.

-# Deep RL Arm Manipulation
+A video demonstrating learning in action is DeepRL.mp4.

+--- (the following is the original Udacity project notes)

 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).
 The goal of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives: